Dan-Heath/Dan-Heath/README.md

 - ⚡ Fun fact: ...
 -->

-As a technical writer with over twenty years of experience, my strengths lie in understanding an audience, and documenting complex concepts using accessible language.
+As a technical writer, my strengths lie in understanding an audience, and documenting complex concepts using accessible language.
 I pride myself on being empathetic, flexible, and intellectually curious.

 :heart: What inspires me: